Cignor/Collider/USER_MANUAL/Nodes_Dictionary.md

 ### object_detector
 **YOLOv3 Object Detection**

 Uses YOLOv3 deep learning model to detect objects from 80 COCO classes (person, car, bottle, etc.) in real-time video.
+Includes zone drawing UI and 4 zone gates; draws a small red dot at the detected object center on the preview.

 #### Inputs
 - `Source In` (Video) - Video source ID